actionml/docs.actionml.com/piov097aml.md

  - The Universal Recommender

-   UR installation described [here](/docs/ur_quickstart).
-Make sure to use the Apache compatible version described there.
-The Universal Recommender v0.5.0+.
+   Use the installation described [here](/docs/ur_quickstart).
+The primary exception to the quickstart is that you are using a version with the io.prediction namespace, so the UR v0.4.2 or below not the UR v0.5.0 or above, these will have build errors.

  - Build Any Template

-   Building a template:
+   Building a template that uses the io.prediction namespace (non-Apache PredictionIO) with the install instructions above is the same as normal:

        git clone https://github-repo.git/path/to/template /path/to/template/directory
        cd /path/to/template/directory